-Beppo Levi was born on May 14, 1875 in Torino, Italy, the fourth of 10 children.
-His parents were Diamantina Pugliese and Giulio Giacomo Levi, a lawyer and author of books in law and political economics.
-Perhaps the greatest mathematical talent in the family was Beppo's brother Eugenio Elia Levi, who was his junior by 8 years.
+Beppo Levi was born on May 14, 1875 in Torino, Italy, the fourth of ten children.
+His parents were Diamantina Pugliese and the lawyer, and author of books in law and political economics, Giulio Giacomo Levi.
+Perhaps the greatest mathematical talent in the family was Beppo's brother Eugenio Elia Levi, who was his junior by eight years.
 By the time Eugenio became a "normalista" at the elite Scuola Normale Superiore in Pisa, Beppo was already an active mathematician.
-He took great interest in the mathematical education of his younger brother, and Eugenio had a brilliant career [Levi 1959-1960].
-In 1909 the 26-year-old Eugenio was appointed professor at the university of Genova.
+He took great interest in the mathematical education of his younger brother and Eugenio had a brilliant career [Levi 1959-60].
+In 1909 the 26 years old Eugenio was appointed professor at the university of Genova.
 He worked in complex analysis and the theory of Lie algebras.
 The "Levi condition" on the boundary of a pseudoconvex domain and the "Levi decomposition" of a Lie algebra are named after him.
 In World War I, Eugenio Levi volunteered for the Italian army.
 He died a captain, 33 years old, when the Italian army was overrun by the Austrians at Caporetto (October 21, 1917).
-He was the second brother Beppo lost in the war: Decio, an engineer and the last child of Beppo Levi's parents, had been killed on September 15, 1917 at Gorizia.
+It was the second brother Beppo lost in the war; Decio, an engineer and the last child of Beppo Levi's parents, had been killed on September 15, 1917 at Gorizia.

-Beppo enrolled in the university of his home town Torino in 1892, when he was 17.
-His most influential teachers were Corrado Segre, Eugenio d'Ovidio, Giuseppe Peano, and Vito Volterra.
-Although he maintained an interest in all the mathematics he learned, he became most closely affiliated with Segre, and thus grew up in the famous Italian school of algebraic geometry.
+Beppo received his academic education at the university of his home town Torino.
+He enrolled in 1892, when he was 17 years old.
+His most influential teachers were Corrado Segre, Eugenio d'Ovidio, and also Giuseppe Peano and Vito Volterra.
+Although he always kept a vivid interest in all the mathematics he learned, he became most closely affiliated with Segre and thus grew up in the famous Italian school of algebraic geometry.
 In July 1896 he obtained his degree, the laurea, writing his tesi di laurea on the variety of secants of algebraic curves, with a view to studying singularities of space curves.